-The goal is to create an EPIC Trail: A contiguous 100-mile span of recreational pathways across the entire Sacramento region.
+The goal is to create an EPIC Trail: A contiguous 100-mile span of paved, multi-use, recreational pathways across the entire Sacramento region.
 A trail system of this magnitude would be a globally defining recreational focal point that distinguishes the region from others and draws worldwide attention.

 Why is this important?

 In today’s business climate, a desirable location is one of the most significant factors employees consider when making career decisions.
 Many companies locate where they can provide employees safe, sustainable, alternative routes to travel to work and recreate.
 Employees look to settle in communities that provide access to a healthy lifestyle.
 A recreational landmark like an EPIC Trail can provide all these benefits while also connecting the Sacramento region to other trail systems across the Northern San Joaquin Valley and the San Francisco Bay Area.

 What is Valley Vision’s role?

 Serving as a regional convener and founder of the EPIC Trail initiative, Valley Vision is working with local governments, advocacy groups, and nonprofits to assess the virtues and economic benefits of regional trail projects and the potential barriers that exist to creating them.
 With broad input from regional stakeholders, Valley Vision is mapping designs for system-wide trail connectivity.
 The work also involves gleaning understanding and consensus around goals and priorities of trail enthusiast, business leaders, developers, elected officials, and residents living along the trail lines in order to create an asset that serves the needs of regional residents.
 More than 70 stakeholders are engaged in this process, resulting in a project plan that also accounts for national best practices of rail to trail conversions and greenway projects, their benefits, and workable infrastructure and financing models.